UbiOps/example-recommender-app/README.md

 You can find an article that describes this use case [here](https://medium.com/dutch-analytics-tech/how-to-build-and-implement-a-recommendation-system-from-scratch-in-python-b5a04d9e8331).

-:warning: Before trying to call the UbiOps API from your own domain, send us a message and we'll whitelist it for you!
-You'll soon be able to do it yourself from the UbiOps WebApp though.
+:warning: Before trying to call the UbiOps API from your own domain, make sure you add your domain as an "allowed domain" to your API token!
+Otherwise the API call will be blocked.

 ## How do I call my model from a WebApp?